-Technically orthotics is a field of medicine, that deals with realignment of the body using medical grade devices, such as orthoses (specialist insoles) made to a prescription.
-However in the running world most people refer to orthotics as the specialist insoles made by a medical professional (such as a podiatrist) to adjust your foot within your shoe to eliminate or prevent injuries.
+Technically orthotics is a field of medicine, that deals with the realignment of the body using medical grade devices, such as orthoses (specialist insoles) made to a prescription.
+However, in the running world, most people refer to orthotics as the specialist insoles made by a medical professional (such as a podiatrist) to adjust your foot within your shoe to eliminate or prevent injuries.

 Orthotics are actually a lot more popular than people think, we estimate that roughly 1 in 5 customers we see in-store for footwear fittings wear or have worn orthotics/orthoses at some time.